tiangolo/poetry-version-plugin/README.md

 ## Warning

-🚨 Consider this in alpha stage.
-Poetry `1.2.0a1` with support for plugins was released on 2021-05-21, I started writing this plugin 3 days later, on 2021-05-24.
+🚨 Consider this in the alpha stage.
+Poetry `1.2.0a1` with support for plugins was released on 2021-05-21.
+I started writing this plugin 3 days later, on 2021-05-24.

 Things might break in Poetry or in this plugin.
 So, please try it and test it very carefully before fully adopting it for delicate systems.

 The way it works might change, and the specific configuration might change.

-Also, if you don't find intuitive the sections:
+Also, if you don't find the following sections intuitive:

 ```toml
 [tool.poetry-version-plugin]